stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 <std.approach@gmail.com>
 **Last Modified:** August 25, 2026

+## Abstract

+This article compiles a curated collection of worked examples, drawn from published textbooks, illustrating the solution of linear time-invariant (LTI) ordinary differential equations (ODEs) forced by the Dirac delta function and its derivatives — the standard mathematical model of an impulsive load.
+No new mathematical results are derived here: each of the thirty-nine solved exercises in the "Solved Exercises" section reproduces a problem statement and its published closed-form solution essentially verbatim from its source, with full attribution by author, page, and edition.
+A further set of unsolved exercise references, spanning twenty additional textbooks, is indexed to guide further practice.
+The compilation serves two purposes.
+First, it is pedagogical: gathering material otherwise scattered across dozens of engineering-mathematics, vibrations, and control-theory textbooks into one alphabetically organized reference, suitable as a starting point for a reader studying impulsively forced LTI systems.
+Second, it is practical: because each solved exercise pairs a fully specified ODE with a known analytical solution, the collection can serve directly as a bank of regression or unit-test cases for validating symbolic or numerical ODE-solving software.
+The Conclusion section summarizes the scope and composition of the collected material and discusses its limitations as a literature survey.

+## Keywords

+Dirac delta function, impulse response, linear time-invariant ODE, initial value problem, Laplace transform, textbook exercise compilation, unit-test bank for ODE solvers

 ## Introduction

 This article is **pedagogical** in purpose.
 It is intended as a starting point for a reader who wants to study, in a structured way, linear time-invariant (LTI) ordinary differential equations subject to impulsive loads (the Dirac delta function and its derivatives as a forcing term).
 The article itself contains **no new mathematical results**: every worked example in the "Solved Exercises" section is extracted, essentially verbatim, from an existing textbook.
 Its only contribution is the *gathering, attribution, and organization* of material that is otherwise scattered across dozens of books on differential equations, vibrations, and control theory.